Pyramid Fusion Transformer for Semantic Segmentation: Introduction

 In addition, we observe that the cross-attention weights are naturally correlated with the category segments.
-As shown in Fig.~\ref{fig:attnw_vis}~row 1, the attention weights at different training iterations gradually concentrate more on the concerned objects.
+As shown in Fig.~\ref{fig:attnw_vis}, we visualize the cross-attention weights for the same object query at different training iterations and observe that they gradually concentration more on the concerned objects as the training progresses.
 Therefore, we aim at enhancing the correlation and propose a novel loss to directly supervise the cross-attention weights with the ground-truth category masks to facilitate and stabilize the training process.

 \st{We argue that such sparse attention is sub-optimal for dense pixel prediction tasks, as they need to consider all pixels' information for generating accurate dense predictions.
 Despite the state-of-the-art performance of MaskFormer in semantic segmentation, we empirically find it is inclined to produce incorrect probability-mask pairs which degrade the quality of the prediction results.
 Specifically, we observe two types of prominent mistakes: (1) a query can produce a groundtruth look-alike mask but predicts wrong probability (see~\ref{fig:error}(a)), and (2) it can have a high probability for an in-groundtruth class but yields a corresponding mask with low quality (see~\ref{fig:error}(b)).
 Since MaskFormer decodes solely on the lowest resolution feature map ($1/32$ of the input image size), such unsatisfactory results might be caused by insufficient semantic information in the single-scale feature.
 Intuitively, predicting object masks requires features containing dense information and rich spatial context, while predicting probabilities needs abstract categorical information.
 Due to the large variations of semantic information among different resolutions of features~\cite{fpn,panopticfpn}, it is beneficial to take advantage of feature pyramid with multi-scale information for generating more accurate probability-mask pairs.